When Do I Move Up Levels in Dancing?

 The Second Time

-REPITITION OF STEPS: Now that you have seen most of the steps before it is all about repetition and getting the steps into your long term memory.
+REPETITION OF STEPS: Now that you have seen most of the steps before it is all about repetition and getting the steps into your long term memory.
 Practice, practice, practice!

 The Third Time